Join Our Mission to Raise Awareness about Plagiocephaly Treatment

 In spite of a wealth of convincing evidence, mounting pressure from the press and countless case studies, the NHS’s stance against treatment has become even firmer.
-Faced with this paradox, we have decided to start our own campaign, challenging the NHS to advise that cranial helmets are the standard treatment for severe plagiocephaly.
-Whilst we recognise that the NHS has difficulties with funding, we believe that this should not prevent them from providing parents with clinically sound advice.
+Faced with this paradox, we have decided to start our campaign, challenging the NHS to advise that cranial helmets are the standard treatment for severe plagiocephaly.
+While we recognise that the NHS has difficulties with funding, we believe that this should not prevent them from providing parents with clinically sound advice.

-We are extremely grateful to all parents for helping us to spread the word, and ask that you continue to rally together to help end the NHS’s stigma against plagiocephaly treatment.
+We are incredibly grateful to all parents for helping us to spread the word, and ask that you continue to rally together to help end the NHS’s stigma against plagiocephaly treatment.
 Children who are not treated face living with a permanent deformity that could otherwise have been corrected, and we regularly receive calls from the parents of children and young adults asking if we can help them.
 Unfortunately, we can’t.
 The only option in these cases is open skull surgery.

 There is immense strength in numbers, and the positive stories that you kindly share with us on Facebook and Twitter are a heartfelt testament to the importance of this cause.
 So keep sharing your experiences with other parents, and if you haven’t signed the e-petition yet, please do so.